gilligan-ees-4760/EES_4760_5760_website/planning/latex_syllabus/EES_4760_5760_Homework_Assignments.md

-# Fri., Dec.
-10: Research project report
+# Wed., Dec.
+4: Research project report

 ## Homework

 ### Homework Exercises:

 * Turn in a written report about your research project.
 Your report should follow the model of a research report for _Science_ magazine: